 - Premenstrual syndrome (PMS).
 Includes symptoms of breast tenderness, migraines and mood changes prior to your period.
-PMS may be linked to lowered progesterone levels and is often made worse by stress.
+PMS may be linked to lowered progesterone levels and hormonal imbalances, and is often made worse by stress.

 - Endometriosis and fibroids.
 Women with these conditions often experience heavy, painful periods, pain throughout the month, bloating, and sometimes weight gain.

 - Polycystic ovarian syndrome (PCOS).
 Missing periods, facial hair growth, sugar cravings, weight gain and difficulty conceiving are commonly experienced, due to higher than normal testosterone and lower progesterone levels.